-We are now accepting applications for Autumn Quarter 2014.
-The application deadline is February 1, 2014.
+We are now accepting applications for Autumn Quarter 2015.
+The priority deadline is February 1, 2015.

 The Cultural Studies program admits students only in Autumn Quarter of each year.
 Applicants are encouraged to begin the application process at any time, but their applications will only be reviewed once they are complete and after the deadline.
 The Cultural Studies program generally admits 20 students for each cohort.